 Since you’re dealing in small spaces, keep an eye out for materials in unlikely places – like your local reuse building supply store, or even the side of the road!
-Erin found granite for a shower ledge literally on the side of the road by her local granite store.
+Our designer Erin found a slab of granite for a shower ledge literally on the side of the road by her local granite store.

 The most sustainable thing you can do is find materials and reuse them- you don’t need to shop online, get things shipped cross-country, or get specially fabricated components (unless that’s what you’re going for).

 - 475 High Performance Building Supply

 - The Building Center